 If you’ve been reading my blog for a while you’re familiar with Ellyn Satter’s Division of Responsibility of feeding – parents decide the “when,” “what” and “where” of feeding and children decide the “whether” and “how much” of eating.

 When your children take over what they eat, they are taking over your job.
 And when you restrict or overly encourage their eating, you are taking over their job.
-The bottom line is young children have no idea how to plan well-balance meals but they are masters at regulating their food intake.
+The bottom line is young children have no idea how to plan well-balanced meals but they are masters at regulating their food intake.

 2. They can become grazers